ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ~~~

 An example of the server initiating a WebTransport Stream follows.
 The only
-difference here is the endpoint that sends the first WT_STREAM frame.
+difference here is the endpoint that sends the first WT_STREAM capsule.

 ~~~
 [[ From Client ]]                   [[ From Server ]]